 Here are directions for this priceless gift:

 - Give the box a base coat.
 Young children are often wonderfully sporadic with their painting.
 A light base coat of paint will give the project a finished feel without your having to say, “You missed a spot.”
+The best Mother’s Day presents are handcrafted without adult intervention!
 Be sure to let it dry for 24 hours before decorating.

 - Prep the area and prep your child to paint.
 A vinyl shower curtain makes a wonderful art tablecloth; it is easy to wipe up and covers a huge amount of space.
 Be sure to have a damp towel on hand for spills.